Churches that help struggling people with rent, utility bills, or food.

 Lutheran Social Services, or LSC, is a nationwide faith based group that not only helps people that go to Lutheran churches but their social services are for others in need as well.
 Whether financial help for rent or utilities, or a car repair or clothes or something else, they help people of all ages and backgrounds as indicated here on how to get help from Lutheran Services.

 Many churches help with emergency housing needs.
-They may have funds to contribute today towards paying rent and help prevent evictions.
-This is in addition to those listed above.
-Click here for listing of agencies in your town or city, and locate emergency rent assistance programs.
+They may have funds to contribute towards paying rent and help prevent evictions.
+A local faith based group is also generally part of wider homeless prevention organizations that arrange immediate help as part of local emergency rent assistance programs.

-Help with utilities is arranged by a church.
+Help with utilities is often arranged by a church.
 A focus will always be on stopping homelessness, and losing power can lead to evictions - homelessness.
 Churches try to keep people in their home so they are not on the streets or living in a shelter.
-When they can, many may have a few dollars to help with housing needs, whether it is a light bill or maybe a heating or utility bill for a senior citizens.
-Find other ways to get electric bill help.
+When they can, many may have a few dollars to help with utility costs, whether it is a light bill or maybe a heating or gas bill for a senior citizens, as noted on guide of options for electric bill help.

-A church will help someone with no money, such as a homeless person or someone facing a financial hardship (unextended loss of job, illness, etc.).
+A church will help someone with little or no money, such as a homeless person, a person fleeing an abusive situation or someone facing a financial hardship (extended loss of job, illness, etc.).
 They help the person or family find resources for the crisis and support them as they get back on track.
-Both help for bills, rental or housing costs and other assistance is arranged by a church, such as food as well as clothes.
-Find assistance when you have zero money.
+Whether help for bills, rental or housing costs and other assistance is arranged by a church to someone with zero money, food as well as clothes as the goal is to arrange assistance when you have zero money.

 Churches and benevolence ministry leaders are eager to provide care to the less fortunate that also address long term needs.
 Some churches partner with debt counseling programs, many of which are faith based.
-Parishes also try to help tackle the root cause of poverty.
-Some churches are now even helping people pay off debt.
+Parishes also try to help tackle the root cause of poverty, and as part of this will be programs to help people pay off debt and get their finances in order.

-A local church is also a great place to turn to for referrals to assistance for bills or housing from other organization.
+A local church is also a great place to turn to for referrals, tips and community wide information.
+Often a faith based group, and the members of a parish, can tell people where to get assistance for bills or housing from other organization.
 They can direct you to charities, community action agencies, state as well as local government programs, and more.
-Volunteers, or the staff, may know of local food drives or be aware of charities that have money available for paying rent or energy bills.
+Volunteers, or the staff, may know of local food drives or be aware of charities that have money available for paying rent or energy bills as so much more - as faith based groups are often tied into the regional support networks.

 Christians can also enroll into low cost health or dental insurance plans.
-A number of churches partner with ministries to offer this form of financial assistance to families, no matter their income or age.
+A number of churches partner with local or national ministries to offer this form of financial assistance to families, no matter their income or age.
 The policies are part of a sharing concept, which means all member premiums go towards paying the excessive medical bills of the patients or they cover prescription medications.
-A church can provide information, or find how to apply to low cost Christian health insurance.
+As access to medical care is another focus on many parishes so they can show people how to apply to low cost Christian health insurance.

-Free resources, including food, clothes and more from a church
+Churches often arrange free resources, including food, clothes and more

-Meals, soup kitchens, free food, and non-financial help is often provided by churches.
+Meals, soup kitchens, free food, and other hunger prevention resources are often provided by churches, based on local donation levels.
+In fact, this tends to be the most common type of help from a faith based group.
 This is part of hunger prevention in local communities for low-income families.
-The support, including groceries, is often available at a food pantry that a local church may operate.
-Low income families, seniors, and the homeless can all benefit.
-More on food banks.
+The support, including groceries, is often available at a food pantry that a local church may operate with more details on our page of how food pantries and food banks help.

-Free transportation programs from a church help the poor, people who need a car for work, singe moms or dads and others.
+Free transportation programs from a church help the poor, people who need a car for work, single moms or dads and others.
 There will generally be an auto dealership that gives out free vehicles (in partnership with a church) or a volunteer mechanic that works with a local church that fixes a car.
-But free or used autos are offered, and look here for free cars near you.
+But free or used autos are offered in very limited cases, and look here for free cars near you.

-• A church near you will also try to help pay for gas or car repairs or have the work done for free.
-This is for people who are faced with a crisis and have no money, then your local church may be a resource.
-Local mechanics may volunteer their time to work on an automobile to fix it, and therefore the labor may be free.
-Get details on car repairs and gasoline from churches.
+- A church will often try to help pay for gas or car repairs or have the work done for free.
+This is for people who are faced with a crisis and have little to no money, then your local church may be a resource.
+Local mechanics may volunteer their time to work on an automobile to fix it, and therefore the labor may be free, and local gasoline station owners (or the corporate owners) will try to help coordinate support to people in a parish, with more details about car repairs and gasoline from churches.

 Many churches provide holiday help, whether Catholic, Lutheran, Baptist or any religion.
-Churches may offer their own assistance and they partner with other local groups too, including with seasonal items such as free Christmas assistance programs from charities.
+Churches may offer their own assistance and they partner with other local groups too, including with seasonal items such as free Christmas assistance programs from charities as people, and religious groups of all faiths, try to share the holiday spirit - no matter the faith,

 Faith based charities, including Christian churches and LDS organizations, provides counseling, including for addiction as well as health needs.
 Churches also help people with substance abuses challenges.
 There are free rehab centers for alcohol or drug addicts or other addictions.
-Some rehabilitation programs are free, others may have a low cost or be subsidized.
-Read more on free substance abuse programs.
+Some rehabilitation programs are free, others may have a low cost or be subsidized, but free substance abuse programs can be available in some communities too.

 Applying for limited emergency assistance from churches

 Unfortunately, churches often just do not have the funding to assist everyone that needs it.
-While this will vary by state, many parishes, whether Jewish, Mormon - LDS, Christian or another faith try their best to meet demand.
+While this will vary by state, as well as the application process, many parishes, whether Jewish, Mormon - LDS, Christian organizations that help struggling people or another faith try their best to meet demand.
 So when applying for financial help from a church, be sure it is a one time event as they focus on solving a crisis.
 A church will often ask for proof before issuing funds.
 They also tend to give priority to senior citizens, the ill, and vulnerable.

 Alameda County and Oakland